 Believing that his customers would appreciate the convenience that “one stop” shopping would provide, Ray Sr. also carried nails, gate hardware, barn track, locks, tools, and other related items that his customers would need to do the “complete job”.
 As hard as it is to believe today, but in those days customers would often just purchase lumber at the lumberyared, the nails and bolts at a hardware store, and locks or hinges at a furniture store.
-It wouldn’t be long before Cascade Lumber who soon became a source of paint and related sundries as well as home cleaning supplies.
+It wouldn’t be long before Cascade Lumber soon became a source of paint and related sundries as well as home cleaning supplies.

 Not satisfied with just selling the material, Ray Sr. then decided that labor would be a key ingredient in securing more construction projects.
 Already working with some of the local carpenters in the area, he realized that real growth would result with his own in house carpenter crew.
 This gave way to larger jobs and not only kept some of his employees during the slower winter months, allowed components of projects to be build ahead and give the crew a head start when the spring building season began.

 The 1980’s were a challenging time for Cascade Lumber Company, yet the company survived the national downturn and the following period known as the “Farm Crisis.”
-By the end of the decade Cascade Manufacturing a division of Cascade Lumber made the correct decision to market their prefabricated building components and engineered wood products on a wholesale basis .
-While remaining part of Cascade Lumber it operates independantly as a seperate DBA and is a valued supplier to Cascade Lumber.
+By the end of the decade Cascade Manufacturing, a division of Cascade Lumber, made the correct decision to market their prefabricated building components and engineered wood products on a wholesale basis .
+While remaining part of Cascade Lumber, it operates independantly as a seperate DBA and is a valued supplier to Cascade Lumber.
 For more information visit http://www.cascade-mfg-co.com.

 Having reached a milestone of 60 years in business in 2013, we continue to build stronger relationships with our vendor partners, increase our knowledge, and to provide better products and service work on the products we sell.
-Cascade Lumber has been recognized and appreciated by many of its vendors for its innovations in marketing and outstanding customer service.
-Often times our staff is asked to advise the companies they we business with.
+Cascade Lumber has been recognized and appreciated by many of its vendors for innovations in marketing and outstanding customer service.
+Often times our staff is asked to advise the companies we do business with.